|

 12o 00' 43.4" East |

-Only 75 km south-east of Munich, after one hour's drive this site can
+Only 75 km south-east of Munich, after one hour care drive this site can

 easily be reached via cable car (8 min) or by means of a cog rail road